 Line 414-418 – The discussion of the impact at VY of the different emissions inventories is not clear.

->
+> Now it is revised as:

+“Differences in emissions between the two inventories in Minnesota and Iowa mainly contribute to changes in the sensitivities for Nr deposition in VY.”

 Line 418 – 420 – The sentence does not make sense as written.
 Consider breaking into smaller sentences.